Mutual liberty

 Mutual liberty is an idea first developed by Alexis de Tocqueville in his 1835 work Democracy in America.
-In effect, Tocqueville was referring to the general nature of American society during the 19th century.
-It appeared to him, at least on the surface, that every citizen in the United States had the opportunity to participate in the civic activities of the country.
-Another way to look at mutual liberty is by accounting for the collective free wills of every rational being in a community.
+He referred to the general nature of American society during the 19th century.
+It appeared to him, on the surface, that every citizen had the opportunity to participate in the country's civic activities.

-Even though the notion of mutual liberty was introduced by Tocqueville, it was John Stuart Mill who greatly expanded it.
-Mill believed that the most proper occasion for mutual liberty was in a community governed by the consent of the governed, i.e., a republic.
-And according to Mill, it is only in a republic where members of all political factions can participate.
+John Stuart Mill expanded the notion.
+He posited that the most proper occasion for mutual liberty was in a community governed by the consent of the governed and argued that only in a republic may members of all political factions participate.

-It has been said that a republic is the form of government that divides people least.
-This statement pertains greatly to mutual liberty.
-Unlike positive and negative liberty, mutual liberty encompasses all citizens.
-It makes no distinction between political preference and social status.
-Mutual liberty pervades all sectors of society, from the homeless man on the street to the premier of the state.
-It is the process through which a general sense of morality gets exerted on the widest range of people in any given communal setting.